 Rather than ‘working out’, his emphasis is to explore mindful movement in ways that are safe, creative, and fun that help people get stronger, improve flexibility, and move with greater ease and agility.

 Stephen lives in Millis, MA with his wife, Amy.
-If you’d like to train with Stephen or see him as a patient, get in touch with us and we’ll be happy to connect you.
+If you’d like to train with Stephen or see him as a patient, visit his website and get in touch with him.